vercel/next.js/docs/advanced-features/amp-support/adding-amp-components.md

 # Adding AMP Components

-The AMP community provide [many components](https://amp.dev/documentation/components/) to make AMP pages more interactive.
+The AMP community provides [many components](https://amp.dev/documentation/components/) to make AMP pages more interactive.
 Next.js will automatically import all components used on a page and there is no need to manually import AMP component scripts:

 ```jsx
 export const config = { amp: true }